dphfox/tiniest/README.md

 - Snapshots with your own serialiser
 - Test discovery with your own IO system

+## Installation

+No installation needed!

+`tiniest` is distributed as a set of portable Luau files that sit next to each other.
+You can keep just the files you want to use.

 ## Usage

 Require `tiniest` in any runtime you like, then use its functions: